Stevinson/tech-book/book/commands/general-commands.md

 * `grep [OPTIONS] PATTERN [FILE...]` grep which stands for global regular expression print, processes text line by line and prints any lines which match a specified pattern.

+	* `-w` argument searches for the search term as a stand-alone word (i.e. does not match partials)

 * `which <file_name>``
   This locates a file on the path.